 Challenge 1: Background Game Audio

-Problem: Gameplay sounds, music, and sound effects interfere with speech transcription.
+Problem: Gameplay sound, music, and effects interfere with speech.

-Solution: Use VidNotes' AI-powered transcription, which filters out background noise better than older tools.
-For critical streams, consider lowering game audio during important discussions.
+Solution: Use VidNotes.
+Its AI handles background noise better than older tools.
+For critical streams, drop the game audio during important talk.

 Challenge 2: Multiple Speakers

-Problem: Co-streamers, guests, and voice chat make speaker identification difficult.
+Problem: Co-streamers, guests, and voice chat make speaker identification hard.

 Challenge 3: Expired VODs